|search engine by freefind|

 American cast iron makers marks with dates of manufacture..

-A Guide to World Silver Hallmarks - Extensive listing with good illustrations of marks.
+A Guide to World Silver Hallmarks - Also at www.925-1000.com.
+Extensive listing with good illustrations of marks.

 Hallmark Research Institute (Links) - Further references for more extensive research on precious metals research.

 The Humble Nail - A Key to Unlock the Past.
 An article in The Harp Gallery by Ken Melcher outlining the history of the nail as a fastener.

 Antique Padlock Price Guide - A very thorough compendium of prices realized, Also useful for identification.

 Antique China Dolls - Dating and detecting repros.

 Japanese Tin Toy Makers Directory - Very useful, but a little confusing to use.